DoSomething/contentful-prototype/docs/development/analytics.md

 **Rules**:

 - event names must be snake-cased (lowercase with underscores).
-- pattern: app_verb_noun(\_adjective), the adjective is optional (added app post arch discussion, examples below don't show this pattern; example app = gambit)
+- pattern: app_verb_noun(\_adjective), the adjective is optional.
-- event names assume a past tense for the verb ("clicked" instead of "click", "visited" instead of "visit", etc)
+- event names assume a past tense for the verb ("clicked" instead of "click", "visited" instead of "visit", etc.)

 See listed events below for some examples.